laszlocph/website/index.md

 * Git essentials
 * Containers 101

-In parallel I'm researching the state of the art in the Docker universe and the practical use of this high potential technology.
-A course is manifesting from this effort.
-I'm targeting developers and the instant ROI they can get.

 ## About me

 I'm a former early employee and Director of Engineering of Falcon.io.
 I spent five years with the company and witnessed the growth from 3 to 200 employees.